briglx/AzureBillingReports/recipies/README.md

 # Get a shell to the container
 docker container exec -it aco_recipies /bin/bash

-# Stop and start the container to keep the current state.
+# Stop the container to keep the current state.
 docker container stop aco_recipies

 # Start the stopped container.
 Does not reload data.